11 Highest-Quality Tennis Strings

 Feel

 When you think of polyester tennis strings, feel might not be the first thing that comes to mind.
-However, within the realm of polys, Solinco Hyper-G delivers a welcome high-end performance that sets it apart from many other low-powered strings.
+However, Solinco Hyper-G delivers a welcome high-end performance that differentiates it from similar low-powered strings.
 Ultimately, the string’s feel results in a highly predictable option that further aids control.

 Tradeoffs

-Although the low-powered performance of Solinco Hyper-G is well suited for intermediate to advanced players, many will find it swings the pendulum too far in this department.
-Furthermore, it doesn’t offer a high level of comfort, so players with arm issues need to keep that in mind.
+Although Solinco Hyper-G’s low-powered performance is well suited for intermediate to advanced players, many will find it swings the pendulum too far in this department.
+Furthermore, it doesn’t offer a high level of comfort, so players with arm issues should keep that in mind.

 Ratings